KeystoneDH/2016/abstracts.md

 The purpose of this paper is to explore the purposes of such informal geographical consortia and to determine what characteristics (if any) they share.
 A systematic approach to understanding this relatively new phenomenon may help Keystone DH as it continues to refine its own mission and reach.-->

+#### Panel: Videogame Adaptation
+{: #submission-5}

+*Bradley J. Fest, Kevin M. Flanagan, and Jedd Hakimi*

+As videogames continue to emerge as a dominant twenty-first-century form, it is becoming clearer that they have complex relationships to other media.
+This panel, part of a larger collaborative project, will address issues of adaptation and videogames from a transmedia perspective, drawing particularly on the resources provided by film and literary studies.

+"Videogame Adaptation: Some Experiments in Method" - Kevin M. Flanagan, University of Pittsburgh

+This paper outlines the concerns and conceptual practices of videogame adaptation, noting the many ways in which videogames shape, or are shaped by, ideas, narratives, and mechanics from other media.
+In situating videogames into the discourses of textual transformation that animate current work in adaptation studies, I argue that traditional approaches to adaptation in English departments (which privilege novel-to-film adaptation in a one-to-one correspondence) have a lot to learn from games, which function as adaptations at all stages of their production and consumption.
+I also demonstrate how adaptation studies challenges claims to medium specificity that form a foundational conceit of videogame studies.

+"Metaproceduralism: The Stanley Parable and Postmodern Metafiction" - Bradley J. Fest, University of Pittsburgh

+Most critics of contemporary literature have reached a consensus that what was once called "postmodernism" is over and that its signature modes—metafiction and irony—are on the wane.
+This is not the case, however, with videogames.
+In recent years, a number of self-reflexive games have appeared, exemplified by Davey Wreden's The Stanley Parable (2013): an ironic game about games.
+When self-awareness migrates form print to screen, however, something happens.
+If metafiction can be characterized by how it draws attention to language and representation, this paper will argue how self-reflexivity in videogames is best understood in terms of action and procedure, as metaproceduralism.

+"Playing Los Angeles Itself: Experiencing the Digital Documentary Environment in LA Noire" - Jedd Hakimi, University of Pittsburgh

+Almost everything about the predominantly faithful depiction of 1947 Los Angeles in the recent, police-procedural videogame LA Noire (2011) was based on archival material, including period maps, photography, and film footage.
+And while scholars have thought extensively about how film spectators experience mediated depictions of real-world cities, the videogame player's parallel experience has been relatively unexplored.
+Accordingly, I take LA Noire's simulacrum as an opportunity to reflect on what happens when a real-world environment is adapted into the setting for a videogame.
+Specifically, I position LA Noire in the tradition of the "city-symphony" film and a particular sub-set of Film Noir known as the "semi-documentary" to make the case LA Noire contains crucial aspects of the documentary image.
+Consequently, LA Noire is not so much creating a fictional, diegetic world, as it is presenting our own world back to us in a manner that changes the way we experience the world in which we live

 ## Workshops

 #### TEI for Historical Manuscripts and Letters: A Beginner's Workshop on Transcription, Metadata, Paleography and Code